Gwals/Gwals/README.md

 - 💞️ I’m looking to collaborate on real time projects
 - 📫 How to reach me
 - 😄 Pronouns: Her
-- ⚡ Fun fact: I love math but it challanges me sometimes
+- ⚡ Fun fact: I love mathematics

 <!---
 Gwals/Gwals is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.